WasmEdge/WasmEdge/README.md

 The most important use case for WasmEdge is to safely execute user-defined or community-contributed code as plug-ins in a software product (e.g., a SaaS, a car OS, an edge node, or even a blockchain node).
 It enables third-party developers, vendors, suppliers, and community members to extend and customize the software product.
 With WasmEdge, a software product could become a host platform.

 WasmEdge provides a well-defined execution sandbox for its contained Wasm bytecode program.
 The bytecode program cannot access operating system resources (e.g., file system, sockets, environment variables, processes) without explicit permissions from the VM's runner.
 The runner specifies the system resources the VM can access in the VM's configuration options upon starting up (a.k.a capability-based security model).
 WasmEdge also provides memory protection for its contained bytecode program.
 If the program attempts to access memory outside of the region allocated to the VM, the VM will terminate with an error message.

+WasmEdge can run standard WebAssembly bytecode programs compiled from C/C++, Rust, Swift, AssemblyScript, or Kotlin source code.
+It also [runs JavaScript](docs/run_javascript.md) through an embedded [QuickJS engine](https://github.com/second-state/wasmedge-quickjs).
+WasmEdge extensions to WebAssembly are typically available as [Rust SDKs](https://www.secondstate.io/articles/wasi-tensorflow/) or [JavaScript APIs](docs/run_javascript.md).

 WasmEdge and its contained wasm program can be started from the CLI as a new process, or from a existing process.
-If started from an existing process (e.g., from a running [Node.js](https://www.secondstate.io/articles/getting-started-with-rust-function/) or [Golang](https://github.com/second-state/WasmEdge-go-examples/tree/master/go_Mobilenet) program), the VM will simply run inside the process as a function.
+If started from an existing process (e.g., from a running [Node.js](https://www.secondstate.io/articles/getting-started-with-rust-function/) or [Go](https://www.secondstate.io/articles/extend-golang-app-with-webassembly-rust/) or [Rust](https://github.com/super-node/WasmEdge/tree/master/wasmedge-rs) program), the VM will simply run inside the process as a function.
 It is also possible to start a WasmEdge VM instance as a thread.
 Currently, WasmEdge is not yet thread-safe, meaning that VM instances running in different threads in the same process will potentially be able to access each other's memory.
 In the future, we plan to make WasmEdge thread safe.

 # Embed WasmEdge into a host application